danvick/yii2-jumbefupi/README.md

 ```
 `$fromCache`: Boolean to enable getting cached balance if available or to ignore cached value.
 Only useful when `cacheBalance` is set to true in config

+### API Documentation

-See the API documentation for more information here: [JumbeFupi API Docs](https://api.jumbefupi.com/v2/docs/api)
+See the API documentation for more information here: [JumbeFupi API Docs](https://api.jumbefupi.com/v2/docs)